brunswickcomputing/racketmanager/readme.txt

 == Changelog ==

+= 8.40.0 =
+* UPDATE: only include registration form when registration allowed
+* UPDATE: login using ajax
+* UPDATE: ensure competition secretary copied on email

 = 8.39.0 =
 * UPDATE: email opt in for tournament notifications
 * UPDATE: set league event dates based on competition and offset week